 It was a Saturday morning, and by 10am the cafes and restaurants were all very busy already.
 We ended up picking a bakery cafe off the main street called Olaf.

 By the time we settled in, it was closer to lunch than brunch, so we ordered some delicious sandwiches, but more importantly… coffee.
 I am an unapologetic espresso addict at home; with the jetlag of a 16-hour timezone change, caffeine in my bloodstream was an absolute necessity by this time.
 Luckily, the lattes were good at Olaf, so good in fact that we ordered another pair of lattes to go when we were finished with lunch.
-According to Anna, the pastries were super good too.
+According to DW, the pastries were super good too.

 After satisfying our appetite and addiction needs, we followed a route through the Mt.
 Eden residential neighbourhood to find the entrance to the Mount Eden Park itself.
 In the middle of a residential area, the entrance to park was not the most obvious.
 We checked a couple of times to make sure we were in the right spot before taking the narrow stairs to begin the hike up.
 It didn’t take too long before the stairs connected to a looping path that ascended to the the scenic top of Mount Eden.
 An extinct volcano, Mount Eden is the highest natural point in Auckland, with near 360 degree views of the city, and an an enormous, grassy green crater.